Our Goal & Vision:

 Before we can communicate with our children and youth to expand their worlds of social tolerance and cultural understanding, we must take care of their most basic needs.
 When a four-year-old in the Headstart Program has only one pair of underpants and soils that pair, how can you adequately explain self-esteem and self-worth to that child?
 What kind of a beginning is that into the world of reality?
 How can you learn if you are hungry?

 A majority of adults in the area believe and know that there is a great need for supervised recreation for the youth and children, affordable day care for working or "work-fare"/welfare families, after-school tutoring and "family development" programs including counseling and legal services, substance abuse programs and adult vocational education.
 Also needed is office/conference space for community organizations, scholarship programs, and most importantly an area for the Elders to teach and share sacred knowledge.
-All of the things listed were important and necessary twenty years ago and are even more so now.
-Unfortunately, currently the entire country is in a downward spiral economically, financially, spiritually, emotionally and physically.

 The "Bennet Freeze", (Public Law 93531) was created in 1966 by Robert Bennet, former U.S. Commissioner of Indian Affairs, because of a governmental fabrication of a land dispute between the Hopi and Navajo nations to make 62,000 acres of trust land available to corporate exploitation of mineral rights.